Drew-Anki-Decks/.github/profile/README.md

 ## Students
 If you are a student, feel free to contribute!
 If you find inaccurate information, update and export the deck, and put in a [PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) to add it to the decks.
 If you are studying for a test, create a new deck and put in a [PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 If you have any questions or need technical help, please contact: `drew.anki.decks@gmail.com`.

+Please **do not** use this as a replacement for paying attention or participating in class, this is only a resource to study and get a better understanding of the class.

 ## Contact
 If you are a teacher or administrator and would like to have notes of your class taken down, or have a problem with notes being avalible online, please contact: `drew.anki.decks@gmail.com`.